nix-community/google-summer-of-code/2018/projects.md

 <hr>

+## Abandoned project proposals
+The follow idea's have not been picked up by a potential mentor yet.
+You can still propose to target one of these projects, but be sure to communicate with us to make sure that there will be a mentor available.

-## Make the hnix nix interpreter work with nixpkgs.
+### Make the hnix nix interpreter work with nixpkgs.
 We have a
 [Nix interpreter written in Haskell](https://github.com/jwiegley/hnix) but it can't currently build derivations.
 The idea is to make it fully nix compatible.

-## Define and document API to nix-daemon
+### Define and document API to nix-daemon

-## Deterministic Builds
+### Deterministic Builds

 Nixpkgs has a great feature where every build is reproducible, which means that if you and I both build a package from the repository with the same nixpkgs git